jenguin777/nprreact/README.md

 # NPR React
-* React-based New York Times Article Search application, a web application that lets users view and save the latest New York Times articles.
+* React-based New York Times Article Search application, a web application that lets users view the latest New York Times articles.

 * The user can enter a topic, a start year, an end year, and select the number of articles to display.
 The app displays the following information for each article: